Modifying form layout

 When you create a form, Access arranges the form components in a default layout where the fields are neatly stacked on top of each other, all exactly the same width.
 While this layout is functional, you might find that it doesn't fit your information in the best way.
-For instance, in the form below, most of the fields are almost completely empty, since the data stored there doesn't take up much room.
+For instance, in the form below, most of the fields are almost completely empty because the data stored there doesn't take up much room.

 The form would fit the data a little better if we made the fields and command buttons smaller, and if we put some of them side by side.
-However, with the default layout, you won't be able to put two fields next to each other or resize one field or button without resizing them all.
+However, with the default layout you won't be able to put two fields next to each other or resize one field or button without resizing all of them.
 This is because Access lines up form components in rows and columns.
 When you resize a field, you're really resizing the column that contains it.

 To resize and rearrange our fields the way we want, we'll have to modify the form layout.
-For instance, since the default layout for our form contains only two columns—one for the field labels and another for the fields—we would have to create a new column to put two fields side by side.
+For instance, because the default layout for our form contains only two columns—one for the field labels and another for the fields—we would have to create a new column to put two fields side by side.

 We can do this using the command on the Arrange tab, which contains all of the tools you need to customize your form's layout.
 If you've ever built and modified tables in Microsoft Word, you already know how to use most of these tools.
-If you're unfamiliar with tables, review our Word 2010: Working with Tables lesson.
+If you're unfamiliar with tables, you can review our Working with Tables lesson from our Word 2010 tutorial.

 - Switch to Layout view.

 Switching to Layout View

-- Select the field or button you would like to resize, and hover your mouse over the edge.
+- Select the field or button you want to resize, and hover your mouse over the edge.
 Your cursor will become a double-sided arrow .

 Clicking the edge of a field to resize it